Episode

 .

-my stomach hurts.
-I felt like I was gonna throw up there at the end
+Susan: Gawd, my stomach hurts.
+I felt like I was gonna throw up there at the end of the challenge.

 .